jrjcky98/static-site/README.md

 For using Node to pre-render React using `renderToString` or other related render functions, CSS Modules need to be processed by webpack with server config using `exportOnlyLocals`.

-**Todo** : Try to implement and bundle the <App />, please pay attention to the routing.
-The example of this can be viewed in epic-form cosmic.

 **Work-around**: Use `@emotion` for CSS-in-JS solution to provide styling and critical pre-rendering css at initial page load.